The latest Sony Marvel movie has finally swooped onto the big-screen.

 The movie began filming in England at the end of February 2019, with Leto marking the start of production with a Twitter post of a week one clapperboard:

 His co-star, Matt Smith, was also spotted on set in Manchester during filming before production shifted to Atlanta, where work was completed in May 2019.
+Interestingly, however, reshoots for Morbius were taking place as late as January 2021.

 Jared Leto (known for his Oscar-winning performance in Dallas Buyers Club and as Thirty Seconds to Mars' frontman) is playing the titular Morbius, created in 1971 by Roy Thomas and Gil Kane.